donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ```

-Force is equal to mass times acceleration, so the inertia moment from this centirpetal acceleration $M_\text{1 ci}$ on P1, due to Bar1's velocity, is equal to:
+Force is equal to mass times acceleration, so the inertia moment from this centripetal acceleration $M_\text{1 ci}$ on P1, due to Bar1's velocity, is equal to:

 ```math
 M_\text{1 ci} = \frac{\overrightarrow{bar2}}{2} \times (-m_2 \omega \times (\omega \times \overrightarrow{bar1})